minguk-cucu/tinyproject1/README.md

 ### move
 A move is represented in divided way, which are from_tensor ( 1x8x8 ) and to_tensor ( 1x8x8 )
-In the from tensor, select a square with a piece to move.
+In the from tensor, we would a square with a piece to move.

-In the to tensor, select a square to move the piece.
+In the to tensor, we would a square to move the piece.

 Therefore I would implement them in 2 models.